calebsmth54/calebsmth54.github/projects.md

 - *AI:* Developed base AI functions that would lay the ground work for every behavior of enemies in game.
 Utilized Unreal's Behavior Tree System so that an infinite number of AI behaviors could be created easily and tested immediately in the editor.

-- *Project Management:* Setup and continually managed Perforce repository and assisted team with use of version control.
+- *Project Management:* Setup and continue to manage Perforce repository and assisted team with use of version control.
 Helped team members make transition from Unity development to Unreal development.
 Took on responsibility of implementing all of the major gameplay features after Lead Programmer left project.
 Assisted with design of the game as well as work with designers on exposing core C++ features to Blueprint Scripting System.
-Regularly refactor code in order to achieve readability and optimization.
+Regularly refactor code in order to achieve readability and ease of use.

-## Haunted House Turn Based Game (C++/Blueprint Scripting/Unreal Editor) Early WIP
+## Horror Turn Based Game (C++/Blueprint Scripting/Unreal Editor) Early WIP

 ### A side project put on hold to focus on Lead N Brimstone